PratikCyberSec/PratikCyberSec/README.md

 </div>

 ## Projects
-- Detection Lab
+- Cloud Landing Zone
-- SOC Automation Project
+- Vulnerability Management

 <!---
 PratikCyberSec/PratikCyberSec is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.